karimalden/design-patterns-React.js-real-example/README.md

 ## Notes

-This Repo Will Not Learn you The design pattern from zero but will gave you a real example how you can use it in your next project
+This Repo Will Not Learn you The design pattern from zero but will give you a real example how you can use it in your next project
 ## Contact

 For any queries or support, please reach out to our team at karimaldenlibrary@gmail.com or contact us via phone at +963951968994.